GREEN COMMUNITIES GRANT PROGRAM

 2018 GREEN COMMUNITIES COMPETITIVE GRANT

-In its most recent Green Communities Competitive Grant, the City of Framingham was awarded $100,000 for the implementation of new boilers, water heater, pumps, and building automation system (BAS) at the Fire Station Headquarters.
+With its 2018 Green Communities Competitive Grant, the City of Framingham was awarded $100,000 for the implementation of new boilers, water heater, pumps, and building automation system (BAS) at the Fire Station Headquarters.
 In addition to saving a projected, 296 million British Thermal Units (MMBtus), $4,388 per year, and 17 metric tons of greenhouse gas emissions, the new equipment will provide enhanced system operation and reliability.

 PRIOR GREEN COMMUNITIES PROJECTS